thierry-gboho/angular_demo2023/note.md

 ng g c shopping-list/shopping-edit
 ```

-make this component not standalone (i.e. remove the lines standalone: true and imports from these components ts files)
+make this component not standalone (i.e. remove the lines standalone: true and imports from these components ts)
 Finally update the _declarations_ array (i.e. declare the created components in that array)